binhdo/prettyphoto-media/readme.txt

 = Upgrade Notice =

-If you encounter any problem after upgrading to v1.3, please deactivate and reactivate the plugin.
+If you encounter any issues after upgrading to v1.3, please deactivate and reactivate the plugin.
 This should properly reinitialise the plugin settings and restore the default values.

 = License Notice =